-Honors first-year seminars (UNIV 1784s) are 1-credit First Year Experience (FYE) classes designed specifically for Honors students.
-They offer incoming students an intimate class experience, exposure to some of UConn’s best faculty, and upper-class mentors.
-UNIV 1784 instructors are faculty members or doctorally trained Honors staff members.
-Honors facilitators/co-facilitators are specially trained sophomore Honors students.
+All entering first-year Honors students are required to enroll in a section of UNIV 1784.
+These Honors first-year seminars are 1-credit First Year Experience (FYE) classes designed specifically for Honors students.
+They offer incoming students an intimate class experience, exposure to some of UConn’s best faculty, and support for the transition to UConn and to Honors.

-Taking a UNIV 1784 seminar gives you the opportunity to bond with a faculty member or member of Honors staff early in your undergraduate career, while also exploring an interesting topic.
-It is an introduction to Honors education by providing a learning environment of critical thinking, problem solving, and in-depth discussions.
-The Honors Program regards UNIV 1784 as a critical part of the program.
+Taking a UNIV 1784 seminar gives you the opportunity to bond with a faculty member or member of Honors staff early in your undergraduate career while exploring an interesting topic.
+It is an introduction to your Honors education, with a learning environment of critical thinking, problem solving, and in-depth discussions.

 Honors First Year Seminars are taught on a range of topics as wide as your imagination.
 Students have taken seminars on topics ranging from Plagues and Pandemics, to Music and Nature, from Interpersonal Conflict and Mediation to Environmental Sustainability.
 Each year the topics are different, and there is something to pique every student’s curiosity.
 Find out more about our most recent first year seminars.

 What you will do in each course varies along with the topics.
 Some sections will focus on reading and discussion.
 Some sections write more.
 Still others produce products of different kinds.
 The only constant is a focus on active, engaged learning in a small group setting.

 Every section of UNIV 1784 will have one or more facilitators in addition to the instructor.
 At UConn Storrs, each section is assigned 2 or 3 upper-class Honors student facilitators who will also be present during the instructor day.
 At UConn Stamford, the facilitator will be a University staff member.